mgautam98/colorGame/README.md

 ### JavaScript
 Mainly JS is used to code the game.
 Styling and formatting is done using CSS and HTML.

-##Contribute
+## Contribute
 Contribute and add new features to the game.
-A big thank you in advanc.
+A big thanks in advanc.